World Languages and Cultures

 Course Type(s): None

 An elementary-level, communicative-based language course.
-This course is intended for students with no Italian at all or no more than two years of high school Italian.
-Practice in the classroom is supplemented by work in the language laboratory.
+This course is intended for students with no Italian or who have placed into FI-101 through the World Languages Placement exam.
 FI-101 and FI-102 are sequential.

 FI-102 Elementary Italian IICredits: 3